hikchoi/cerebrarium/vault/archive.daily.journal.2021.07.25.md

 2021-07-25 16:08
 - [[ext.six-structures-of-drawing]]
-  - Should try approaching [[proj.HANDS]] with the six structures of drawing.
+  - Should try approaching [[proj.art.HANDS]] with the six structures of drawing.